 – Sleep Disturbance

 Cognitive Behavioural Therapy is a branch of psychological therapy that is evidence-based and somewhat different to traditional counselling.
-CBT involves helping people to recognise that as humans we are conscious beings who are constantly thinking and how we think about our experiences can have a real impact on how we feel and act.
+CBT involves helping people to recognise that how we think about our experiences can have a real impact on how we feel and act.
 It involves the client and therapist collaboratively gaining an understanding of the development and impact of his/her personal difficulties and designing and practicing interventions to help overcome them.

 The National Institute for Health and Care Excellence (NICE) recommends CBT as the first choice of psychological treatment for many mental health difficulties including depression and all branches of anxiety.
 I believe that this is because CBT is a practical therapy that involves not only sharing your struggles but also being supported to make changes to your life that lead to a greater sense of achievement, purpose, and self-awareness.